 Accordingly, principal investigators who are preparing proposals for funding of research that involves human subjects must investigate whether the sponsor/funding agency will require compliance with policy regarding human subject research.
+If it is required then the principal investigator should submit an IRB application through irb.rmu.edu.

-4.2.
+4.1.
 Exempt Research